 The costs for both wars kept mounting.
 By the end of Bush's two terms in office, the War on Terror cost $1.164 trillion.
 That was added to increased spending for the Defense Department and Homeland Security.
 President Obama spent $807 billion during his two terms.
 President Trump budgeted $156 billion.
 That brought the cost of the War on Terror to $2.126 trillion.

 The most significant economic impact of the 9/11 attacks was how the increased defense spending led to the U.S. debt crisis.
-Without the War on Terror, the debt would be $17 trillion or less.
-That’s $19 trillion total debt, at present, minus $2 trillion.
-That's just 93 percent of the country’s economic output.
-The U.S. gross domestic product was $18.625 trillion in 2016.
+Without the War on Terror, the 2018 debt would be $19 trillion or less.
+That’s $21 trillion total debt, at present, minus $2 trillion.
+That would be 93 percent of the country’s economic output.
+The U.S. gross domestic product was $20.4 trillion in 2018.
 This total is still higher than the 77 percent debt-to-GDP tipping point recommended by the World Bank.
-But it's much better than the actual 103 percent level.
+But it's much better than the actual 104 percent level.

 The War on Terror reduced funds for stimulus programs to boost the country out of the 2008 financial crisis.
-Fewer jobs were created, which meant less tax revenue and a further increase of debt.
+Fewer jobs were created, which meant less tax revenue and a further increase in debt.
 That also meant less funding for infrastructure repair and replacement.